-More than 60,000 scientific studies have been conducted on nitric oxide in the last 20 years.
+Scientists have conducted more than 60,000 scientific studies on nitric oxide in the last 20 years.

-And just before the turn of the century, three scientists won the Nobel Prize for Medicine for discovering the signaling role nitric oxide plays in the body.
+And just before the turn of the century, three scientists won the Nobel Prize for Medicine for discovering the signaling role N.O. plays in the body.

-For so many people looking to lower their blood pressure or reduce their cholesterol, improve their workouts or fight sexual health problems like erectile dysfunction, nitric oxide may be the most critical molecule in the body.
+For so many people looking to lower their blood pressure or reduce their cholesterol, improve their workouts, or fight sexual health problems like erectile dysfunction, N.O. may be the most critical molecule in the body.

 What is Nitric Oxide?

 Nitric Oxide is a vital signaling molecule produced within the body that is involved in physiological and pathological processes.
-Nitric Oxide signals the smooth muscles of the artery walls to relax as a vasodilator.
+N.O. signals the smooth muscles of the artery walls to relax as a vasodilator.